Are you annoyed by your tomato plant’s bottom leaves turning yellow? If so, you are probably wondering why it happens, and how to fix it.

-- Mobile nutrients – the plant can move these nutrients around within its tissues.
+- Mobile nutrients – the plant can move these nutrients around within its tissues fairly easily.

 - Immobile nutrients – the plant cannot move these nutrients around within its tissues.
-After immobile nutrients are used for growth in the plant, they are stuck where they are.
+After immobile nutrients are used for growth in the plant, they are more or less “stuck” where they are.

 - Nitrogen (N)

 - Phosphorus (P)

 - Magnesium (Mg)

 - Molybdenum (Mo)

 - Calcium (Ca)